lcdsmao/blog/content/2020-05-03_synchronize-glide-loading-in-test-with-idlingresource/index.md

 }
 ```

-If your App use many custom `Target` implementations, you can create `IdlingResourceTarget` with the delegate pattern as described in this [comment](https://github.com/bumptech/glide/issues/1440#issuecomment-576486525).
+If your App uses many custom `Target` implementations, you can create `IdlingResourceTarget` with the delegate pattern as described in this [comment](https://github.com/bumptech/glide/issues/1440#issuecomment-576486525).

 Now we can use the `IdlingResourceTarget` like this (actually we can't and will be explained in the next section):